 At University Libraries, we have nearly 1,000 different scholarly databases that you can use.
 For your research in Biological Sciences, I recommend the following databases.
 Still not sure about which database(s) are best for your research?
-Try the Neuroscience subject guide, the Biological Sciences subject guide, or browse other subject guides.
+Try the Neuroscience subject guide, the Biological Sciences subject guide, browse other subject guides, or feel free to reach out for recommendations!

 Below find suggestions for: